Kratom for Opiate Withdrawal: A Canadian Harm Reduction Guide

-This article is not a treatment plan, and it’s not medical advice.
-It’s a practical, honest overview of how people use kratom for opiate withdrawal, which strains and doses are most relevant, and what risks to be aware of.
-If you’re considering kratom to manage opioid dependence, please also work with a qualified harm-reduction or addiction medicine professional.
+This guide is a practical, honest overview of how people use kratom during opiate withdrawal, which red vein strains and doses matter most, a sample tapering schedule, and the real risks.
+It is not a treatment plan or medical advice.
+If you are considering kratom to manage opioid dependence, work alongside a qualified harm-reduction or addiction medicine professional.

 Why Kratom Can Help With Opiate Withdrawal

-Kratom’s primary alkaloids — mitragynine and 7-hydroxymitragynine — are partial agonists at the mu-opioid receptor.
+Kratom helps with opiate withdrawal because its primary alkaloids, mitragynine and 7-hydroxymitragynine, are partial agonists at the mu-opioid receptor.
 That means they activate the same receptor system as morphine, oxycodone, and heroin, but much more weakly.
+As the NIH National Library of Medicine, StatPearls Kratom notes, “Traditional use of kratom consisted of remedies for treating symptoms of opiate addiction and withdrawal”.
 Because of this receptor overlap, kratom can reduce:

 Best Kratom Strains for Withdrawal